AviatrixSystems/Docs/HowTos/CloudN-config-drive-v1_4.rst

   path=./cloudn-172-25-0-10.iso,device=cdrom --network
   bridge=br1,model=virtio --network bridge=br1,model=virtio --graphics spice

+..
+Note:: You may need to install virt-viewer package on your Linux machine in order to use the SPICE graphics.

 A Virt Viewer windows will pop up to show the installation process of CloudN.
 Once the CloudN login prompt is shown on the Virt Viewer console, we can access the https://172.25.0.10 to complete the admin’s